-- 3.3 Operators are required to review their local risk assessment if significant changes in local circumstances occur.
+3.3 Operators are required to review their local risk assessment if significant changes in local circumstances occur.
 Changes to local circumstances happen frequently and can be either temporary or permanent depending on the change, how long that change will remain in place and how it affects the local area.
-However, the requirement for review of the risk assessment is only applicable when that change is significant. - 3.4 The following lists sets out some examples of what the Licensing Authority considers to be significant changes in local circumstances: - The local area is classified or declassified by the Licensing Authority as being an area of heightened risk within its Statement of Licensing Principles. - Any substantial building development or conversion of existing premises in the local area which may increase or decrease the number of visitors.
-For example, where premises are converted to a local supermarket or a new office building is constructed nearby. - The local area is identified as a crime hotspot by the police and/or Licensing Authority. - Any vulnerable group is identified by the Licensing Authority or venues relating to those vulnerable groups are opened in proximity to gambling premises (e.g. additional homeless hostels or gambling or mental health care/support facilities are opened in the local area).
+However, the requirement for review of the risk assessment is only applicable when that change is significant.

-3.5 The list above is not an exhaustive list.
-Operators must consider what is happening in their local areas and it is their responsibility to identify significant changes which may require a review of and possible amendment to their risk assessment.
-A significant change can be temporary and any temporary changes should be considered and adjustments made to the local risk assessment if necessary.
-The Licensing Authority may provide information to operators if it believes a significant change has occurred in the local area and may provide information on any specific concerns it believes should be considered.
+- 3.4 The following lists sets out some examples of what the Licensing Authority considers to be significant changes in local circumstances: - The local area is classified or declassified by the Licensing Authority as being an area of heightened risk within its Statement of Licensing Principles. - Any substantial building development or conversion of existing premises in the local area which may increase or decrease the number of visitors.
+For example, where premises are converted to a local supermarket or a new office building is constructed nearby. - Any new pay day loan or pawn brokers open in the local area. - Changes are made to the provision, location and/or timings of public transport in the local area, such as a bus stop which is used by children to attend school is moved to a location in proximity to gambling premises or where London Underground services to a local station are extended later into the evening. - Educational facilities increase in the local area.
+This may occur as a result of the construction of a new school/college or where a significant change is made to an existing establishment. - The local area is identified as a crime hotspot by the police and/or Licensing Authority. - Any vulnerable group is identified by the Licensing Authority or venues relating to those vulnerable groups are opened in proximity to gambling premises (e.g. additional homeless hostels or gambling or mental health care/support facilities are opened in the local area). - A new gambling premises opens in the local area. - 3.5 The list above is not an exhaustive list of significant changes in local circumstances.
+The Licensing Authority will provide information to gambling operators when it feels a significant change has occurred in the local area.
+The Licensing Authority will set out what that change is and may provide information on any specific concerns it may have that should be considered by operators.
+However, operators must also consider what is happening in their local areas and it is their responsibility to identify significant changes which may require a review and possible an amendment to their risk assessment.
+A significant change can be temporary, and any temporary changes should be considered, and adjustments made to the local risk assessment if necessary.